nordicenergy/ICO-STO-Platform/README.md

 Token Sale Dashboard is a unique platform which allows to conducting ICO/STOs, pre-sales, token sales, and crowdfunding campaigns through automating processes and introducing business models in all four essential ICO/STO components: Technology solution, Legal solution, Business and Marketing solutions.

 #### Token sale platform and statistics (dashboard) panel to track Nordic Energy (ICO/STO) token sales progress

 ICO/STO dashboard where you can track how the process goes, and allows you to be informed about the token sale process, account balance, blockchain transactions, raised funds and etc..

+#### Investor investor onboarding - Intuitive and designed to offer the best user experience for the investors

 ##### Featuring:

-##### Investor Dashboard

-- Intuitive and designed to offer the best user experience for the investors.

 - Two step token purchase